reactiveexchange/rex-python/docs/QuickStart.rst

 Rest API Client
 ----------------

-A API token for a client must be generated first from the trading platform under account settings.
+A API token for a client must be granted from the platform under account settings.

 Create a Rest API `Client` with the token and platform address.

 .. code:: python

-    from reactive.platform.client import Client
+    from reactive.platform.rest.client import Client
     key = 'xxx'
     url = "https://api.platform.reactivemarkets.com"
     rc = Client(url=url, key=key)